 There are lots of ways to try and deal with a dispute, even when talking face to face seems not to be working any more.
-Mediation (click here for more) can work really well for some families.
+Mediation can work really well for some families.
 A specially trained facilitator, usually a family lawyer themselves, will bring the parties together to try and work something out that everyone can live with.

-I am not married to the mother of my child but I am on his birth certificate.
-What rights do I have?
+What rights do I have if I’m not married to the mother of my child but I am on his birth certificate?

-If the birth was registered after 1 December 2003, you will have parental responsibility for the child.
+If the birth was registered or re-registered after 1 December 2003 and you are named on the birth certificate, you will have parental responsibility for the child.
 If the birth was registered before this date, then you do not have parental responsibility.
 However, you can acquire parental responsibility for the child in several ways:

 - If you marry the mother of the child

 - If you enter into a parental responsibility agreement with the mother

 - If you obtain a parental responsibility order from the court